Data products¶

 data/qa/qa_summary.csvdata/qa/qa_report.mddata/qa/metadata.json

+The current generated QA summary contains four datasets, 1289 dataset-state rows, and zero validation failures.
 The QA layer records SCF completion, independent electron-count integration, finite-density checks, tail coverage, cutoff-radius consistency, angular sphericity, and linear-dependency diagnostics.
-Linear-dependency warnings are reported as diagnostics; they are not release failures when the generated density passes the numerical QA gate.
+Linear-dependency warnings are reported as diagnostics; they are not validation failures when the generated density passes the numerical QA gate.

 The directory-level details are documented in data/qa/README.md.